All Episodes

 Time Text

-Greetings and welcome back, the EIB network.
+Greetings and welcome back to EIB Network.

-The award-winning thrill-packed, ever exciting Rush Limbaugh program, program that meets and surpasses all audience expectations on a daily basis.
+The award-winning thrill-packed ever-exciting Rush Limbaugh program program that meets and surpasses all audience expectations on a daily basis.

-We already had our broke back mountain moment when President Bush hugged Bishop Eddie and gave him a peck on the cheek, and now it has gone well stone.
+We already had our broke back mountain moment when President Bush hugged Bishop Eddie and gave him a peck on the cheek, and now it has gone wellstone.

-The uh Reverend Joseph Lowry.
+The Reverend Joseph Lowry.

 Is he a Reverend?